 17 March 2021

 “One of the most critical aspects of managing an asset during the tropical storm season is the need to understand what category of hurricanes has hit the platform.
 In the Gulf of Mexico, that is basically a wind speed measurement and depending on what category of hurricane hits the platform, operators need to respond with certain levels of inspection.”

-“Another important environmental data set is wave height.
+Another critical environmental data set is wave height.
 Platforms in the Gulf of Mexico have a typical deck height.
-It's important to monitor if waves are big enough that they are actually hitting the platform and doing damage to the deck.”
+It's important to monitor if waves are big enough to hit the platform and damage the deck.

-“The single most common point of concern for floating offshore platforms is mooring lines.
-A lot of our customers structures are going into ultra-deep water.
-They are using advanced mooring systems and they want to have the assurance that the mooring system is performing the way they expect it to.
+The single most common point of concern for floating offshore platforms is mooring lines.
+A lot of our customers' structures are going into ultra-deepwater.
+They are using advanced mooring systems, and they want to have the assurance that the mooring system is performing the way they expect it to.
 If you can tap into measurements of the mooring lines to detect breakage or tension levels, this can provide a level of assurance.
-The integrity of the mooring system is critical to keeping the platform in its location, and contributing to the stability of the asset, so they are important to monitor.
-After that, there is always having the position of the platform as it can tell you quite a lot.
-It's not a direct measurement of what's happening with the platform, but if it's on location and upright, you can get that single measurement that tells you it's OK.”
+The integrity of the mooring system is critical to keeping the platform in its location and contributing to the stability of the asset, so they are essential to monitoring.
+After that, there is always having the platform's position as it can tell you quite a lot.
+It's not a direct measurement of what's happening with the platform, but if it's on location and upright, you can get that single measurement that tells you it's OK.

-“If there is something that changes, you may need to have additional instrumentation to identify what the source of the of the issue.
-So, again, at a high level, just measuring the position and the motions gives you that one stop shop of is the integrity of the platform”.
+If something changes, you may need to have additional instrumentation to identify the source of the issue.
+So, again, at a high level, just measuring the position and the motions gives you that one-stop-shop of the platform's integrity.